Cash Flow Definition

 - Shows the reasons for the variance of cash from operating activities and net income;

 The primary advantage of using the indirect method is that it helps in explaining the differences between cash from operations and net income.
 The indirect approach also used to forecast future income by adjusting for changes in balance sheet items that occur due to accrual and cash accounting.

-Following example exhibit information about XYZ operating, investing and financing cash flows in this statement (Direct Method)
+Following the example, exhibit information about XYZ operating, investing and financing cash flows in this statement (Direct Method)

 Analysis of Cash Flow

-The analysis of these statements helps in providing vital information with respect to the company’s business, earning and predicting future cash flows.
-The following section provides various tools and techniques with the help of which users of financial statements can major sources and uses of cash.
+The analysis of these statements helps in providing vital information concerning the company’s business, earning, and predicting future cash flows.
+The following section provides various tools and techniques with the help of which users of financial statements can check major sources and uses of cash.

 Free Cash Flow to the Firm (FCFF) and Free Cash to the Equity (FCFE)

 The excess of operating cash flow over capital expenditure is known as free cash flow.
 FCFF is available to the suppliers and owners after all required operating expenditures have been paid, and necessary investment in working capital and fixed capital have been made.

 The calculation of FCFF can be illustrated with the following example.

 FCFE is the cash flow available to the stockholders.
 It comes after paying all the operating expenditures and borrowing costs and making the required investment in fixed and working capital.